kwebio/kweb-core/README.md

 Kweb is a new way to create beautiful, efficient, and scalable websites in [Kotlin](https://kotlinlang.org/), where server-browser communication is handled automatically.

+Kweb's API is likely to change between now and our 1.0.0 release, so you may need to modify your code to stay current with Kweb versions.
+We won't do this without a good reason.

 ## Example

 ```kotlin